Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/project-submission.md

 ## Sentiment

 Provide one of the following:
-  - A sentiment analysis of the past 30 days of project mailing list communication
+  - Sentiment analysis of the past 30 days of project mailing list communication
-  - A sentiment analysis of the past 30 days of project IRC communication
+  - Sentiment analysis of the past 30 days of project IRC communication
-  - A sentiment analysis of the past 30 days of press releases
+  - Sentiment analysis of the past 30 days of press releases

 You may provide a link to the analysis in this issue.

 __Response:__